karthikeya7746/netflix_portfolio/README.md

 ## 🙏 Acknowledgments

+- **Original Template**: This portfolio is based on the Netflix-style portfolio template created by [SamalaSumanth0262](https://github.com/SamalaSumanth0262/netflix_portfolio)
-- Inspired by Netflix's user interface design
+- **UI Inspiration**: Inspired by Netflix's user interface design
-- Built with React.js and modern web technologies
+- **Technologies**: Built with React.js and modern web technologies
-- Special thanks to the open-source community
+- **Community**: Special thanks to the open-source community

 ---